BingoLaHaye/DCmapR/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-2.png)<!-- -->

-Refining the method of defining which precincts are in each ward will be in the next version of DCmapR.
+A refined precincts dataset will be in the next version of DCmapR.
 As you can see it gets pretty close, and with some tweaking could turn into a nice chloropleth map.

 ## Conclusion